There’s no long-winded story behind this recipe.

 - 3 cloves minced garlic

 For the Sauce-

 - 1 1/2 tbsp extra virgin olive oil

 A day before preparing this dish, salt and marinate the lamb:

-- drain, then pat dry and sprinkle with a light coating of Kosher salt; let drain on rack for about 25 minutes; rinse
+Soak the rack of lamb in a large bowl of water for half an hour.
+Drain, then pat dry and sprinkle with a light coating of Kosher salt; let drain on rack for about 25 minutes; rinse.

 The following day: